Table of Contents

 When changes are proposed, people can vote ‘on chain‘, via smart contracts.
 These changes will be applied automatically as soon as the majority is reached.
 Sometimes the changes will be applied by the team or by third parties.

 The basic principle is that users participate and have a say in the system and it is decided in favor of the majority.
 On most protocols, binding proposals & votes are conducted through the Snapshot platform.
-Snapshot provides the ability for users of a particular protocol to decide the fate of the protocol via underwritten messages on the blockchain.
+Where snapshots provide the ability for users of a particular protocol to decide the fate of the protocol via underwritten messages on the blockchain.

 What can people vote on?

-The changes on which people will be able to vote vary greatly.
-For example, people will be able to vote on minor adjustments to major collaborations.
+The changes on which people will be able to vote can vary greatly.
+For example, people will be able to vote on different decisions, ranging from minor adjustments to major collaborations.
 Below are some examples of possible changes:

 - Change of user interface (UI).